schneebergerlab/syri/pipeline.md

 ```
 cwd="."     # Change to working directory
 PATH_TO_SYRI="../syri/bin/syri" #Change the path to point to syri executable
+PATH_TO_PLOTSR="../syri/bin/plotsr" #Change the path to point to plotsr executable
 ```

 ### Got to the working directory and downloand the Yeast reference genome and a query assembly